Skip to content

 Credit: Christine Dong for Portland in Color

-With a bounty of green-thumbs, the Foster-Powell neighborhood hosts a handful of local, women-owned plant stores.
-Birds & Bees Nursery, in a house off of Powell Boulevard, has a yard full of Northwest native plants.
-Step inside to find gifts, garden tools, seeds and more.
-From lush houseplants to local art, Larkspur, a “community-centered plant gallery” is a place to learn how to love your plants from placement to fertilizer to repotting and find events featuring therapeutic horticultural activities run by co-owner and certified horticultural therapist.
+From lush houseplants to local art, Larkspur, a “community-centered plant gallery,” is a place to learn how to love your plants, from placement to fertilizer and repotting, and to find events featuring therapeutic horticultural activities run by the co-owner, a certified horticultural therapist.

 Neighborhoods, Tours & Itineraries